kerimoyle/cellml-specification/src/reference/informative/informB9_reset3.rst

         └─ component: Sisyphus
             ├─ variable: time
             └─ variable: position
-                ├─ reset:
+                ├─ reset: A
                 │   ├─ when: time is midnight
                 │   ├─ then: position is bottom of hill │   └─ order: 2
                 │
-                └─ reset:
+                └─ reset: B
                     ├─ when: time is Tuesday midnight
                     ├─ then: position is unchanged at top of hill └─ order: 1

-    As it stands, at midnight on a Tuesday *both* of the resets above are active: the first, because midnight on Tuesday is indeed midnight; the second because it's also a Tuesday midnight.
+    As it stands, at midnight on a Tuesday *both* of the resets above are active: the first, reset A, because midnight on any day meets the midnight criterion; the second because midnight on Tuesday also meets the criterion for B.
     To decide which of the two consequences to enact - to roll the stone or not - we need to consider the :code:`order` attribute.
-    In this example, the second reset has an order of 1, so, being the "least positive/most negative" this is considered first.
+    In this example, reset B has an order of 1, so, being the "least positive/most negative" this is considered first.
     The valid CellML syntax for this situation is shown below, with some examples of invalid syntax too.
     For a further discussion on how the :code:`order` attribute is interpreted, please see :numref:`{number} {name} <specC_interpretation_of_resets>`.